mohammedtaher95/AUTOTESTIMATIC-SeleniumJAVA_TAF/README.md

-# Selenium JAVA Test Automation Framework
+# AUTOTESTIMATIC, A Selenium JAVA Test Automation Framework
 - This project is an open-source Test automation Framework that allows you to perform multiple actions to test a web application's functionality, behaviour, which provides easy to use syntax, and easy to setup environment according to the needed requirements for testing
 - This project is based on Selenium WebDriver, TestNG Runner, and Maven

 ## Features
+### Driver Initialization:
 - Support Running Testing on Following Browsers locally: Chrome, Firefox, & Edge either Normal or Headless
 - Support Cross-Browsing Mode
-- Support Running on Selenium Grid via Docker
+- Support Running on Selenium Grid via Docker, with starting Grid automatically along with test execution, i.e: no need to be started separately in the terminal, just Docker engine should be up and running
+- Support Running on BrowserStack
+- Initializing Driver in a Decorated way

+### Test Running
+- Can run Tests via Maven Commands
+- Handling running Tests via TestNG XML configuration files
+- Support TestNG Runner with Implementing custom Listener
+- Support JUnit5 Jupiter with Implementing custom Listener
+- Handling Test Runner Selection via Google AutoService API, so no need to then Add `tools.listeners.testng.TestNGListener` to TestNG Configuration
+- Handling Retry Failed Tests via TestNG Retry Analyzer

+### Reporting
 - Generate Allure Report automatically after Test Execution with screenshots
+- Generate Extent Report automatically after Test Execution with screenshots
+- Auto Cleaning Reports before Execution

+### Framework Configurations
-- Changing Framework settings via Properties files
+- Changing Framework Configurations via Properties files
+- Also, Changing Framework Configurations programmatically
+- Generating Properties Files with Default Settings if not exists

 ## Tech Stack
 - Java
 - Maven
 - TestNG
+- JUnit5 Jupiter
 - Selenium WebDriver
-- Allure
+- Allure Reports
+- Extent Reports
 - Docker for Setting up Selenium Grid
 - Jenkins